 A pork butt isn’t actually from the butt of the pork at all, but is actually a cut of meat from the upper portion of the shoulder blades.

-What is the Best Time of Day to Start Smoking a Pork Butt
+What is the Best Time of Day to Start Smoking a Pork Shoulder

-I usually put the pork on first thing in the morning (around 5 or 6 am) in order for it to be done by dinner.
+I usually put the pork on first thing in the morning (around 5 am) in order for it to be done by dinner.

 If it finishes early, you can always remove it from the smoker, wrap it in plastic wrap, and place it on a large baking sheet inside an oven that is turned off